 Ph.D. students must attempt in the winter quarter any sight examination not already passed.
-The modern language exam must be passed by the end of the sixth quarter in the PhD program (i.e., after the MA).
-In addition, the department strongly encourages Ph.D. students to complete all written exams by the end of the sixth quarter after the MA.
+At least one sight examination must be passed by the end of the fifth quarter (post M.A.).
+The modern language exam must be passed by the end of the sixth quarter.
+The other Ph.D. sight examination must be passed by the end of the eighth quarter.
+In addition, the department strongly encourages Ph.D. students to complete all written exams by the end of the ninth quarter after the MA.

-In accordance with University policy, students must advance to candidacy within five years after entry into the M.A./Ph.D. program and within three years for those students who enter the Ph.D program.
+In accordance with University policy, students must advance to candidacy within four years after entry into the M.A./Ph.D. program.
 Students who exceed this limit must meet with the graduate advisor to discuss their timetable.
 Graduate Division will place students on probation upon recommendation from departments.